bagnalla/puddi_hello_world/README.md

 associated with exactly one canvas element.

-Puddi maintains a list of root objects (those with no parents), and is responsible for regularly invoking their render and update methods (if available).
+Puddi maintains a list of root objects (those with no parents), and is responsible for regularly invoking their update and draw methods (if available).
 It does so by hooking into the browser's render loop.

 Some important functions: